samestrin/llm-interface/docs/providers/cohere.md

 The following values can be passed through `options`.

-- `chat_history`: _Details not available, please refer to Cohere documentation._
+- `chat_history`: _Details not available, please refer to the LLM provider documentation._
-- `connectors`: _Details not available, please refer to Cohere documentation._
+- `connectors`: _Details not available, please refer to the LLM provider documentation._
-- `conversation_id`: _Details not available, please refer to Cohere documentation._
+- `conversation_id`: _Details not available, please refer to the LLM provider documentation._
-- `documents`: _Details not available, please refer to Cohere documentation._
+- `documents`: _Details not available, please refer to the LLM provider documentation._
-- `force_single_step`: _Details not available, please refer to Cohere documentation._
+- `force_single_step`: _Details not available, please refer to the LLM provider documentation._
-- `frequency_penalty`: Penalizes new tokens based on their existing frequency in the text so far, reducing the likelihood of repeating the same line.
-Positive values reduce the frequency of tokens appearing in the generated text.
+- `frequency_penalty`: _Details not available, please refer to the LLM provider documentation._
-- `k`: _Details not available, please refer to Cohere documentation._
+- `k`: _Details not available, please refer to the LLM provider documentation._
-- `max_input_tokens`: _Details not available, please refer to Cohere documentation._
+- `max_input_tokens`: _Details not available, please refer to the LLM provider documentation._
-- `max_tokens`: The maximum number of tokens that can be generated in the chat completion.
-The total length of input tokens and generated tokens is limited by the model's context length.
+- `max_tokens`: _Details not available, please refer to the LLM provider documentation._
-- `p`: _Details not available, please refer to Cohere documentation._
+- `p`: _Details not available, please refer to the LLM provider documentation._
-- `preamble`: _Details not available, please refer to Cohere documentation._
+- `preamble`: _Details not available, please refer to the LLM provider documentation._
-- `presence_penalty`: Penalizes new tokens based on whether they appear in the text so far, encouraging the model to talk about new topics.
-Positive values increase the likelihood of new tokens appearing in the generated text.
+- `presence_penalty`: _Details not available, please refer to the LLM provider documentation._
-- `prompt_truncation`: _Details not available, please refer to Cohere documentation._
+- `prompt_truncation`: _Details not available, please refer to the LLM provider documentation._
-- `seed`: A random seed for reproducibility.
-If specified, the system will attempt to sample deterministically, ensuring repeated requests with the same seed and parameters return the same result.
-Determinism is not guaranteed.
+- `seed`: _Details not available, please refer to the LLM provider documentation._
-- `stop_sequences`: Sequences that indicate to the model when to stop generating further tokens.
+- `stop_sequences`: _Details not available, please refer to the LLM provider documentation._
-- `stream`: If set, partial message deltas will be sent, similar to ChatGPT.
-Tokens will be sent as data-only server-sent events as they become available, with the stream terminated by a data: [DONE] message.
+- `stream`: _Details not available, please refer to the LLM provider documentation._
-- `temperature`: Controls the randomness of the AI's responses.
-A higher temperature results in more random outputs, while a lower temperature makes the output more focused and deterministic.
-Generally, it is recommended to alter this or top_p, but not both.
+- `temperature`: _Details not available, please refer to the LLM provider documentation._
-- `tool_results`: _Details not available, please refer to Cohere documentation._
+- `tool_results`: _Details not available, please refer to the LLM provider documentation._
-- `tools`: A list of external tools available for the AI to use in generating responses.
+- `tools`: _Details not available, please refer to the LLM provider documentation._

-## Features
+### Features

 - Streaming: true
 - Tools: true